+Preparing your kids for responsibility can be a daunting task.
 Kay Wyma, mother of five, had a revelation one day while taking her kids to school that prompted some dramatic changes at home and ultimately led her to write Cleaning House: A Mom’s 12-Month Experiment to Rid Her Home of Youth Entitlement.

 “My teenage son asked me what kind of car I thought he would look best in, a Porsche, Lexus or Maserati,” says Wyma.
 “Deciding on the Porsche, he said he planned to get one when he turned 16.
 Fighting back nausea, I’m thinking, ‘What planet are you on and how do you plan to pay for it?’
 All the talks about ‘materialism and how things don’t make you happy’ clearly hadn’t penetrated his brain.”

 On the way home, Wyma called her friend to vent and get reassurance that the self-centered teenage stage doesn’t last forever.
 Wyma realized mid-discussion that maybe she was contributing to her kids’ self-centeredness.

 “My kids are great.
 But I wondered if what we were doing was helping prepare them for the real world,” Wyma says.

 “I made their beds, picked up their rooms, taxied them here and there, fixed their meals, and showered them with accolades but rarely gave them the chance to confirm the substance of that praise.
 My words said one thing, but my actions said, ‘I’ll do it for you because I can do it better or faster than you can.’
 I realized this was a major disservice to our children.
 Instead of preparing them to launch, we are creating a sense of dependence on us as parents.”

 After seeking wisdom from women with adult children, Wyma came up with 12 skills for her children to learn before they fly the coop.
 Here is a sample of what’s on the list: